rayoz6546/Rayan/Papers/README.md

 # PAPERS

-Please feel free to check out some of my research papers, as well as reports I have written for several projects.
+Feel free to check out some of my research papers, as well as reports I have written for several projects.

 ## Research Papers